 What’s up next?:

-2017 will be full of brand extensions for Soul Society 101.
+This year will be full of brand extensions for Soul Society 101.
 As we continue to grow our social media platforms, we look forward to partnering with more brands to create dynamic content catered to the underserved Black traveler and foodie.
-We will continue Mile High Club Events – a traveling day party event series we started in 2014 for the purpose of connecting like-minded black travelers offline.
-We’ve also recently launched Soul Society 101 – The Podcast available on Soundcloud and iTunes.
+We will continue Mile High Club Events, a traveling day party event series we started in 2014 for the purpose of connecting like-minded Black travelers offline.
+We’ve also recently launched Soul Society 101 – The Podcast, which is available on Soundcloud and iTunes.

-Nathan Fluellen: World Wide Nate – Chicago, IL / Los Angeles, CA
+Nathan Fluellen: World Wide Nate – Chicago / Los Angeles

 Earliest travel memory:

 I’ve been traveling internationally since 2004.
-My earliest memory was hanging out at a party in Barcelona meeting Russians who were very nice people, Americans, people from all over the world and we’re all listening to Hip-Hop.
-It was fascinating to know at the end of the day African-Americans were responsible for all these people from different backgrounds to coming together and enjoying each other’s company.
+My earliest memory was hanging out at a party in Barcelona meeting Russians who were very nice people, Americans, people from all over the world, and we were all listening to hip-hop.
+It was fascinating to know, at the end of the day, that African-Americans were responsible for all these people from different backgroundscoming together and enjoying each other’s company.

 Why did you start?:

-My professor in college, Dr. Galen Hull, gave me his autobiography and signed the book, “I challenge you to see more country than me and become an entrepreneur”.
+My professor in college, Dr. Galen Hull, gave me his autobiography and signed the book, “I challenge you to see more countries than me and become an entrepreneur.”
 He visited over 80 countries by that time and I felt I could win his challenge.
-His challenged also awakened a sleeping giant inside of me.
+His challenge also awakened a sleeping giant inside of me.
 Starting with my mother, aunts, uncles and cousins, my family has always been traveling internationally since I was kid.
-He helped me realize an instinct and once I visited my first country I was hooked.
+He helped me realize an instinct, and once I visited my first country, I was hooked.

 Top three destinations:

-South Africa, was a fascinating experience because I visited Johannesburg, Cape Town, Durban and Kruger Park.
-Each destination was totally different from each other which makes its hard to say which part I liked the most.
-If I had to choose I would say Durban because I got visit the land of Shaka Zulu and meet the Zulus.
-I use to watch the TV series, Shaka Zulu, as a child and loved his story and Hip-Hop with the Zulu nation continued my affinity towards the people.
+South Africa.
+It was a fascinating experience because I visited Johannesburg, Cape Town, Durban and Kruger Park.
+Each destination was totally different from the others, which makes its hard to say which part I liked the most.
+If I had to choose, I would say Durban because I got to visit the land of Shaka Zulu and meet the Zulus.
+I use to watch the TV series Shaka Zulu as a child and loved his story, and hip-hop with the Zulu nation continued my affinity toward the people.

-Palau, is the most remote place I’ve visited and took the longest time to get there however it was paradise.
-For Palau to be a cluster of islands it offered so much.
+Palau is the most remote place I’ve visited and it took the longest time to get there, [but] it was paradise.
+For Palau to be a cluster of islands, it offered so much.
 I’m a beach bum and the white sand beaches were impeccable.
 It’s also home to Jellyfish Lake, the only place in the world where you can swim with jellyfish without being stung.
 The jellyfish in this lake have been trapped there for centuries and have lost their stingers over the years because they didn’t have a need to use them against predators.
 I went snorkeling with these beautiful fish and watched them swim close to the top of the lake to feed.

 Brazil, I could go on forever about Brazil because it feels like going down south to visit my family in Mississippi.
 The music, food, culture, weather and beaches in Brazil are incredible.
-I’ve been to Rio de Janeiro seven times and with every visit I learn more about the city, gain more friends and explore parts of the city further away from the world-famous Copacabana and Ipanema beach.
-It’s in my top three destinations because I don’t feel like a tourist anymore and learning about a culture is important when traveling.
-It’s great to visit and soak up what destinations has to offer but I feel you should make an effort to invest in a cultural exchange.
-Bahia is the hub of Afro-Brazilians and it’s so refreshing to see all those black folks.
-The food in Bahia is also delicious like American southern food too.
+I’ve been to Rio de Janeiro seven times; with every visit, I learn more about the city, gain more friends and explore parts of the city further away from the world-famous Copacabana and Ipanema Beaches.
+It’s in my top three destinations because I don’t feel like a tourist anymore, and learning about a culture is important when traveling.
+It’s great to visit and soak up what destinations have to offer, but I feel you should make an effort to invest in a cultural exchange.
+Bahia is the hub of Afro-Brazilians, and it’s so refreshing to see all those Black folks.
+The food in Bahia is also delicious like American Southern food, too.

 Why World Wide Nate?:

-People take away from World Wide Nate that a black person, specifically a black man is traveling the world.
-They also get to see their brother from another mother experiencing the world and from a POV they can relate to.
-I also feel when I visit an unfamiliar place like Cuba people feel more comfortable to visit on their own because they get to see my experience.
-A friend told me after my visit to Cuba that she was going to wait until next year but after she saw I visited decide to reschedule for an earlier date.
-I found that to be rewarding because that is what I’ve always wanted to do; empower people to travel the world.
+People take away from World Wide Nate that a Black person, specifically a Black man is traveling the world, they also get to see their brother from another mother experiencing the world and from a POV they can relate to.
+I also feel when I visit an unfamiliar place like Cuba, people feel more comfortable to visit on their own because they get to see my experience.
+A friend told me she [had been planning to] wait until next year to go to Cuba, but after she saw I visited decide to reschedule for an earlier date.
+I found that to be rewarding because that is what I’ve always wanted to do: Empower people to travel the world.